 collection:gutenberg AND subject:"Natural history -- Juvenile literature"

 There is a very nice post on the Internet Archive blog explaining the process in detail for a Mac or Windows machine.
 Here we will do everything at the Linux command line.
-For our trial we will only be using seven books, but the same method works just as well for hundreds or thousands of sources.
+For our trial we will only be using a few books, but the same method works just as well for hundreds or thousands of sources.

 URL Encoding and the HTTP GET Method